jonahseguin/jonahseguin/README.md

 full-stack software developer.

-i build web applications on the internet.
+i build software on the internet.

 from Edmonton, currently living in Montréal.